 Output

 Information gathered and analyzed by GHHIN will be disseminated through GHHIN members, GHHIN facilitated content, and the GHHIN website and social media.
 GHHIN members will be introduced to content via the GHHIN website, social media feeds, and listserv – which will encourage members to share this content or disseminate via word of mouth.
-Members who produce content facilited by GHHIN – will reflect this information via their research, policies, case studies, etc. GHHIN social media and general public content areas will disseminate information moderated by the WHO/WMO coordinating desk.
+Members who produce content facilitated by GHHIN – will reflect this information via their research, policies, case studies, etc. GHHIN social media and general public content areas will disseminate information moderated by the WHO/WMO coordinating desk.
 Lastly, information which has been reviewed, categorized, synthesized, and vetted by an expert team will be disseminated via the bi-annual global heat health synthesis report.
 This publication will be of limited print, primarily be shared as an online document.

 Appendix